Graph Transformers without Positional Encodings: Experimental Results

 \section{Experimental Results}

-We evaluate our proposed architecture on four benchmarks from the widely used Benchmarking GNNs work in \citet{Benchmarking}, viz.
-ZINC, MNIST, PATTERN, CLUSTER.
-These four datasets include different graph learning objectives like node classification, graph classification and graph regression.
+We evaluate \textsc{Eigenformer} on five benchmarks from the widely used Benchmarking GNNs work \citep{Benchmarking}, viz.
+ZINC, MNIST, CIFAR10, PATTERN and CLUSTER.
+These datasets include different graph learning objectives like node classification, graph classification and graph regression.
 They also cover widely different domains ranging from chemistry and computer vision to synthetically generated graphs.
-Further, we report numbers on two benchmarks from the Long-Range Graph Benchmark (LRGB) \citep{LRGB} to measure how well our approach does in capturing long-range dependencies.
-We believe there is room for improvement in the reported results through an extensive hyperparameter search when more training resources are available.
+Further, we report numbers on two benchmarks from the Long-Range Graph Benchmark (LRGB) \citep{LRGB} to gauge how well SAA does in capturing long-range dependencies.
 Further details about the experimental setup can be found in appendix \ref{expdetails}.